Broker Check

 What are your legal obligations to me when acting as my investment adviser?
 How else does your firm make money and what conflicts of interest do you have?

 Standard of Conduct: When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
-You should understand and ask us about these conflicts because they can affect the investment advice we provide you.
+You should understand and ask us about these conflicts because they can affect the investment advice, we provide you.
+Here are some examples to help you understand what this means.
 (1) We have relationships with non-affiliated banks employing select bank employees as investment adviser representatives.
 We pay those banks a portion of our advisory fees for successfully acquired clients.
 This creates a conflict of interest for those investment adviser representatives to recommend our firm over other investment adviser firms.
 (2) If you rollover an IRA account to our firm, we will charge your account and make money.
 If you decide to not rollover the IRA to our program, we will not make money.
 Therefore, we have an incentive for you to move your IRA to our program even if it is not in your best interest.
 (3) Some of our investment adviser representatives also serve as insurance agents.
-Through their role as such they cansell, for commissions, various insurance products.
+Through their role as such they may sell, for commissions, various insurance products.
 We have a conflict of interest in recommending these products to you because of the potential for additional revenue.
-(4) Our Vice President of Investments, William Schatz is a registered representative of Lincoln Investment, an SEC registered broker-dealer.
-Mr. Schatz can offer you brokerage services through Lincoln Investment in lieu of or in addition to investment advisory services through our firm.
-Brokerage services and investment advisory services are different, and the fees we, and Lincoln Investment, charge for those services are different.
-It is important that you understand the differences.
-In particular, Mr. Schatz will earn transaction-based compensation and have additional conflicts of interest as a result of providing brokerage services through Lincoln Investment.
-You are encouraged to learn more about Lincoln Investment by reviewing their relationship summary and having a discussion with your investment adviser representative.

 Additional Information: For more information about our conflicts of interests and the ways we are compensated please see Item 4, Item 5, Item 10, and Item 14 of our Form ADV Part 2A.